dpflr0714/Etch-A-Sketch/README.md

    existing function to apply when changing the div's background color.
 - Constructor functions
   -Unknowingly used constructor function without realizing what it did.
 Had to google what it exactly did.

-## Problems I faced during the project:
-- Not knowing the difference between constructor functions and regular functions and proper usage of "this" syntax.
-Had to figure out that "this" is not a variable.
-- Syntax errors that took way longer than it should have to solve.